-- b) Students must complete the Second University Examination in Structural Engineering with Architecture within two academic years from the date of passing the First University Examination in Structural Engineering with Architecture. - c) Students failing to pass any of these examinations within the specified interval will be ineligible to proceed further with their Engineering studies in any of the NUI constituent universities.
-Exceptions to this rule will be granted by the Academic Council, on the recommendation of the Faculty of Engineering and Architecture, only for very serious reasons. - d) "Old Regulations" examination papers will be available for one year only following a substantial change in the syllabus of any subject.
+b) Students must complete the Second University Examination in Structural Engineering with Architecture within two academic years from the date of passing the First University Examination in Structural Engineering with Architecture.

+c) Students failing to pass any of these examinations within the specified interval will be ineligible to proceed further with their Engineering studies in any of the NUI constituent universities.
+Exceptions to this rule will be granted by the Engineering Programme Board, only for very serious reasons.

+d) "Old Regulations" examination papers will be available for one year only following a substantial change in the syllabus of any subject.